MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-types-features-overview.md

 Although a durable orchestration generally lives in the context of one function app, you can use patterns to coordinate orchestrations across many function apps.
 Cross-app communication might occur over HTTP, but using the durable framework for each activity means you can still maintain a durable process across two apps.

 The following examples demonstrate cross-function app orchestration in C# and JavaScript.
 In each example, one activity starts the external orchestration.
 Another activity retrieves and returns the status.
-The orchestrator waits for the status to be **Complete** before it continues.
+The orchestrator waits for the status to be `Complete` before it continues.

+Here are some examples of cross-functin app orchestration:

 #### C#